 - Time.
 Seek emergency treatment immediately

 Other common signs and symptoms include vision loss and a sudden severe headache.
-The effects of a mini stroke can last anywhere between 15 minutes and 24 hours.
+The effects of a mini stroke can last anywhere between 15 minutes to 24 hours.

 Because mini strokes have the same symptoms as severe strokes, it is not possible to know whether you are having a transient ischemic attack or something more serious.
-Therefore, it is vital to get treated as early as possible.
+Therefore, it is vital to get treated immediately.
+Go directly to the Emergency Room.
+In some cases, you can benefit from administration of medication such as TPA which can reverse the effects of the stroke if administered within 4.5 hours of your symptoms.

 Diagnosing a Transient Ischemic Attack